 - 1. Topography needs to be shown in some form such as: contours, cross-section, shading or other approved methods with intervals appropriate for the topography of the site. (e.g. 2', 5', 10', or 20'). - 2.
-Completed berms shall be shown by typical cross-section indicating a maximum 3:1 slope. - 3.
-Ownership of the extraction site and adjoining properties. - 4.
-Property lines for the extraction site and adjoining properties. - 5.
+Completed berms shall be shown by typical cross-section indicating a maximum 3:1 slope.

+- 3. Ownership of the extraction site and adjoining properties. - 4.
+Property lines for the extraction site and adjoining properties showing 50-foot offsets from property lines and 150-foot buffers from occupied dwellings. - 5.
 All surface water bodies including perennial and intermittent streams, lakes, wetlands, ponds. - 6.
 Reclamation notes shall indicate the final disposition of houses, buildings, processing plants and stockpiling areas. - 7.
 Public roads, highways, thoroughfares, railroads, power lines, telephone lines, buried pipelines, buried cables, and other utilities. - 8.
 The location of any underground portals. - 9.
 Cemeteries, parks, and other public lands. - 10.
 Existing and pre-July 1, 1999 surface mined areas, highwalls, spoil piles, stripping, and waste disposal areas. - 11.
 The limit of surface mining on the site (Mining Limits). - 12.
-Location of sediment control structures and devices, dams, impoundments, and diversions. - Location of proposed permanent impoundments to include estimated static water elevations. - 14.
+Location of sediment control structures and devices, dams, impoundments, and diversions. - 13.
+Location of proposed permanent impoundments to include estimated static water elevations. - 14.
+Location of active groundwater monitoring wells. - 15.
+Final slope of unconsolidated material that is expected to be 3:1 (horizontal to vertical), however engineering controls are an option. - 16.
+Remaining highwall (if applicable) evaluated based on future land use. - 17.
 Any clarification to the above can be included in note form on the map.

-Graphic Format - Affected Area Maps
+Graphic Format - Updated Reclamation and Affected Area Maps

-Beginning in 2009, and at 10 year intervals thereafter, an Affected Area Map will be required for submission to the ESC to verify utilization of the member property.
+Beginning in 2029, and at ten- (10)-year intervals thereafter, an updated Reclamation Map will be required for submission to the ESC to verify utilization of the member property.

 The map shall display the property as a drawn map or aerial photo format.
-The property boundary line shall be shown, and the Total Affected Area as of the date of the map shall be delineated.
+The property boundary line and all other requirements of the Reclamation Map shall be shown.
+Additionally, the total affected area as of the date of the map shall be delineated.
 Additional information may be shown if desired to enhance the clarity of the graphic presentation.
-The map shall include a north arrow.